MacuseMacuse

 Save and restart Cursor.

-If stdio doesn't work, you can connect via HTTP using a Bearer Token:
+If stdio doesn't work, you can connect via HTTP using an API Key:

 {